Niernen22/OracleTableCopy/README.md

 # OracleTableCopy
 Copying a partitioned table from one Oracle database into an other.

 Checks if tables exist in actual db (targer table's) and in ODSD (source table's, db link can be replaced if other needed).
 Checks if tables have columns in common.
 Copies a range/list partitioned table, partitioned by date/number datatype column.
 If tablespace(s) and/or partition(s) are missing, creates them before datacopy.
-Copies full table or TND filtered, if truncate is TRUE, truncates target table's fully or only TND filtered part.
+Copies full table or TND filtered, if truncate is TRUE, truncates target table's fully or only TND filtered part before.

 Parameters